JinJieBeWater/dono/.ruler/bts.md

 - Run commands from the root to execute across all workspaces
 - Run workspace-specific commands with `pnpm run command-name`
 - Turborepo handles build caching and parallel execution
-- Use `pnpx
+- Use `pnpx create-better-t-stack add` to add more features later
-create-better-t-stack add` to add more features later
+- When you need to look up information about LiveStore, always use the `docs` directory that's shipped as part of the `@livestore/livestore` package in `node_modules/@livestore/livestore/docs`.